We review Titan Linux – a rising star in the Linux distro space and bring Debian stable with KDE Plasma flavour with its unique tools.

 Second, the application menu is the legacy KDE Plasma kick off, which gives you easy access to the applications and system settings.

 In addition, System Settings uses an alternative view than the traditional Plasma system settings.
-If you are a long term KDE Plasma user, you may feel a little different with these two subtle changes in this desktop.
+If you are a long-term KDE Plasma user, you may feel slightly different with these two subtle changes in this desktop.

 Other than that, a nice set of wallpapers will help you further customize your desktop.
 And finally, the bottom main taskbar is almost the same as the standard Plasma desktop.

 Firstly, the application list is more customized than the KDE Plasma desktop apps.
 A set of different and lightweight applications that gives a lightweight feel.

 Secondly, it is wise for the developers of this distro not to use the KDE Applications but instead use some of the traditional lightweight replacements.